-As of 2016, there are 81 HPBC churches on O’ahu, known as “The Gathering Place” of the Hawaiian Islands.
+There are 68 HPBC churches and missions on O’ahu, known as “The Gathering Place” of the Hawaiian Islands.

 Our HPBC churches on O’ahu are comprised of many different nationalities, people groups, and ages, but humbly began in the 1920’s as foreign missionaries in Asia relocated to Hawaii due to war.
 O’ahu is the third largest of the Hawaiian Islands, yet holds over 70% of the state’s population.
 O’ahu is home to Honolulu, our state capitol, and receives over 8.5 million visitors a year from around the world.